MrFreezeIsCool/IA-EOY-2022/README.md

 - 👋 Hi, We are D***** H****** and I** T***
 - 🌱 We are currently students at L**** High School in H******
-- TimeTesting.py is the entire project (as of 26 May 2022)
+- TimeTesting.py is the entire project (as of 3 June 2022)

-- 📫 Do not reach out to us
+- Instructions for installation:
+- 0: Login/signup to the Alpaca API here: < https://alpaca.markets >
+- 1: Generate/view your API keys in the bottom left
+- 2: Download TimeTesting.py and open in your favorite Python IDE
+- 3: Copy/paste your personal API keys in the correct places at the top of the file
+- 4: Save and run!

 <!---
 MrFreezeIsCool/MrFreezeIsCool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.